 This can happen in our day-to-day lives when life becomes routine, stressful and mundane.
 We forgot about what’s really important to us.
 At the end of the day you turn to the refrigerator to find comfort, distraction or to avoid boredom.
 But it isn’t food you need.
 It’s some excitement, a purpose, passion, a hug, touch, love, meaning or connectedness that would really fill you up.

-The primary foods that truly feed us at a soul level do not come on a plate.
-Things like a meaningful spiritual practice, a career you are passionate about, a hobby or volunteer work that excited you, regular and enjoyable physical activity and honest and open relationships – these are what truly feed your soul and your hunger for living, these are your primary foods.
+The primary foods that truly feed us at a soul level do not come on a plate – things like a meaningful spiritual practice, a career you’re passionate about, a hobby or volunteer work that excites you, regular and enjoyable physical activity and honest and open relationships.
+These are what truly feed your soul and your hunger for living.
+These are your primary foods.

-The more primary food we receive, the less we depend upon secondary foods – the ones on our plates.
+The more primary food we receive, the less we depend upon secondary foods – the ones we eat.
 The opposite is also true.
 The more we fill ourselves with actual food, the less we are able to open up and receive the primary foods of life.

 It’s interesting to note that almost every spiritual tradition encourages its followers to fast during the year.
 This practice of reducing and eliminating actual food for a period of time, allows space for the primary nourishment and activities that provide purpose and meaning to come forth with greater awareness and presence.